joshmcorreia/Notes/DevOps/CI_CD.md

 ### Continuous Delivery vs. Continuous Deployment
 [Source](https://aws.amazon.com/devops/continuous-delivery/)
 > With continuous delivery, every code change is built, tested, and then pushed to a non-production testing or staging environment.
 There can be multiple, parallel test stages before a production deployment.
 The difference between continuous delivery and continuous deployment is the presence of a manual approval to update to production.
 With continuous deployment, production happens automatically without explicit approval.

+---

+### How long should a CI/CD pipeline take?
+There is no golden standard for how long a CI/CD pipeline should take.
+Depending on the size of the application and scope of the project, a pipeline could take minutes, or it could take days.
+It is important to fit the pipeline to the needs of the specific application or company.
+As you can see in [this reddit poll](https://www.reddit.com/r/devops/comments/bf86ox/how_long_are_your_cicd_pipelines/), everyone has different CI/CD pipeline lengths.

+Even though there isn't a specific time to shoot for, it is best to have developers receive feedback as quickly as possible.
+This is covered more in-depth in the "Fail Fast and Fail First" section below.

+The time it takes for a CI/CD pipeline can be greatly reduced by only running jobs that are necessary, such as only running smoke-tests on every commit and only running the entire suite of jobs on merge requests.
+This will ensure that long-running jobs are not constantly being triggered on the pipeline and helps reduce unnecessary resource usage.

+### Fail Fast and Fail First
+In order to give developers feedback as quickly as possible, ideally a CI/CD pipeline will have the fastest jobs run first.
+An example of this would be having a code analysis tool run first.
+If the code is not able to compile, the pipeline should fail as quickly as possible and not waste resources on spinning up a network or running tests.
+This will save time and money, and quickly lets the developer know that they need to fix their code.

+[This article] summarizes prioritizing failure well, "Making this change makes it faster to discover that something is wrong, at a cost of not finding out how much is wrong.
+In a way, this doesn’t really matter.
+Contributors should be encouraged to satisfy themselves of the quality of their work before submitting a pull request, so that the pipeline is only a backstop and not the first place they find out about problems."
+It is important for developers to test their own work before pushing up changes and to avoid relying on the pipeline to tell them something is wrong.